cciw-uk/data-protection/02 Amendments to manual.rst

 As an organisation it is important to respect the data protection rights of everyone involved in camp, including campers and officers.
-This is part of our duty of love to our neighbours, and we have specific legal obligations too, as set out in the GDPR and other data protection laws, which we must abide by.
+This is part of our duty of love to our neighbours, and we have specific legal obligations as well, as set out in the GDPR and other data protection laws, which we must abide by.

 In summary, in terms of the application of these laws to our activities, the main responsibilities we need to be aware of are as follows: